smals-belgium/shared-referral-prescription-webcomponent/README.md

     // Initialization of the authentication library
     keycloak.init({onLoad: 'login-required', checkLoginIframe: false})
             .then(function (authenticated) {
-                // User is successfuly authenticated
+                // User is successfully authenticated
             })

     /**